-3. Help the students attach the pedometer correctly to their waste band.
+3. Help the students attach the pedometer correctly to their waist band.
 Spend four to five minutes per activity in the gym to allow students the opportunity to experience the fun and benefits of wearing a pedometer.

 Pedometer activities could include: walking, running, hopping, and skipping or Choose MyPlate Chasers.